 - Physical : improving in an area of sport, dance or fitness activities

 - Skills : developing practical and social skills and personal interests.

 - Expedition : planning, training for and completion of an adventurous journey in the UK (or abroad for the gold award).

 As you can see, the Award is a fantastic opportunity for participants to improve their skills, health and wellbeing.
 It pushes them to be the best they can by encouraging them to learn new skills, be physically more able as well as giving them confidence in themselves and their abilities.
 It also makes them aware of others and how they can help and give back to their community.

-St Thomas More is a licensed organisation, we have been successfully running the scheme for 14 years at the bronze level.
-Students in year 9 are expected to take part in the Bronze Award, this then provides students in year 10 with the opportunity to take on the Silver Award.
+St Thomas More is a licenced organisation.
+We have been successfully running the scheme for 14 years at the Bronze level.
+Students in year 9 are expected to take part in the Bronze Award, which then provides students in year 10 with the opportunity to take on the Silver Award.
 The school values the extra-curricular and realises that there are many benefits to completing the award.
 The award is one of the most recognised awards beyond academia.